 Admission to the Radiologic Technology program is very competitive.
-Selection is determined by a cumulative point system (available on the Blackboard Site) that is based on the high school prerequisite courses and grades, college courses and grades (only those courses required in the Radiologic Technology Program), an observation in a hospital Radiology Department, an essay and a personal interview.
+Selection is determined by a cumulative point system (available on the Blackboard Site) that is based on the high school prerequisite courses and grades, college courses and grades (only those courses required in the Radiologic Technology Program), and a personal interview.
 It is highly recommended that applicants complete as many of the General Education courses (non-Radiology courses) as possible prior to application to the program.
 A course in Medical Terminology is strongly recommended.
 Completion of the general education courses will enhance the application for admission as well as lighten the academic load.
 These courses can be taken at NHTI through the General Studies Program.
 Once in the General Studies program, students should consult that program's department head regarding course selection.
 A "Request for Change of Program" form, available from the Admissions Office, should be submitted during the Fall Semester prior to program start.